|Best overall||Breville BFP800BSXL Sous Chef 16 Pro Food Processor||Check Price||

 - Best versatile food processor: Ninja SS201 Foodi Power Pitcher 4-in-1 Device

 When trying to find the best food processor for your kitchen, you want to first and foremost consider what you want the machine to do.
 The majority of tasks will be easily achieved with a few basic blades.
 Extras and accessories are neat, but pointless if you won’t use them.
 Higher quality stainless steel blades in combination with a powerful motor will help deliver the most precise slices, be able to handle tough jobs, as well as offer you the longest life span.
-Simple designs and dishwasher safe parts are also an important feature to consider before deciding on which machine to purchase.
+Simple designs and dishwasher-safe parts are also important features to consider before deciding on which machine to purchase.